Consensys/doc.goquorum/docs/Concepts/Security/Framework/GoQuorumNetworkSecurity/Consortium.md

 - [x] Consortium member should provide a reasonable network Service-Level Agreement (SLA).

-- [x] Ensure Private/Public payloads data is stored in a appropiate Geographical legislation area.
+- [x] Ensure Private/Public payloads data is stored in a appropriate geographical legislation area.

-- [x] Document the Consortium Governance Structure, Ownership, Liability, Memberships, Activities.
+- [x] Document the Consortium Governance Structure, ownership, liability, memberships, activities.

 - [x] Document the Organizational, and technological requirements to join the Consortium.

 - [x] Ensure Consortium members be known to every participant in the network.

-- [x] Ensure Private/Public paylaod data is compliant with privacy policies.
+- [x] Ensure Private/Public payload data is compliant with privacy policies.